The `for` loop tag can iterate over arrays, but it also supports advanced usages like `reversed` or `empty`?

 {% endfor %}

-In this example, list items will alternate useoddandevenThese two CSS classes can easily achieve a zebra-like effect.
-You can alsocycleThe result is assigned to a variable so that it can be referenced multiple times in the template, making the code cleaner:
+In this example, list items will alternate usingoddandevenThese CSS classes can easily achieve a zebra pattern.
+You can also usecycleAssign the result to a variable so that it can be referenced multiple times in the template, making the code cleaner:

 {% for item in archives %}